Imperialism (Hobson book): Influence and criticism

 Imperialism: A Study (1902) established Hobson's international reputation in political science.
 His geopolitical propositions influenced the work of prominent figures such as Nikolai Bukharin, Vladimir Lenin, and Hannah Arendt.
+The book was one of the most influential books of the 20th century.

 Influence on Marxism

-In particular, Lenin drew much from Imperialism: A Study to support and substantiate Imperialism, the Highest Stage of Capitalism (1916), which then was a contemporary, war-time analysis of the geopolitical crises of the imperial empires of Europe that culminated in the First World War (1914–18).
+In particular, Lenin drew much from Imperialism: A Study to support and substantiate Imperialism, the Highest Stage of Capitalism (1916), which then was a contemporary, war-time analysis of the geopolitical crises of the imperial empires of Europe that culminated in the First World War (1914–1918).
 Lenin said that Karl Kautsky had taken the idea of ultra-imperialism from the work of J.A.
 Hobson, and that:

 Moreover, Lenin ideologically disagreed with Hobson’s opinion that capitalism, as an economic system, could be separated from imperialism; instead, he proposed that, because of the economic competitions that had provoked the First World War, capitalism had come to its end as a functional socio-economic system, and that it would be replaced by pacifist socialism, in order for imperialism to end.
 Nevertheless, Hobson's influence in Lenin's writings became orthodoxy for all Marxist historians.

 Influence on liberalism

-Hobson was also influential in liberal circles, especially the British Liberal Party.
+Hobson was also influential in liberal circles, especially the Liberal Party.
 Hobson's theory of Imperialism has had many critics.
 Contemporary historian D. K. Fieldhouse, for example, argues that the arguments used are ultimately superficial.
 Fieldhouse says that the "obvious driving force of British expansion since 1870" came from explorers, missionaries, engineers, and empire-minded politicians.
 They had little interest in financial investments.
 Hobson's answer would be to say that faceless financiers manipulated everyone else, so that "The final determination rests with the financial power."
 Lenin believed that capitalism was in its last stages and had been taken over by monopolists.
 They were no longer dynamic and sought to maintain profits by even more intensive exploitation of protected markets.
 Fieldhouse rejects these arguments as unfounded speculation.

 Historians Peter Duignan and Lewis H. Gann argue that Hobson had an enormous influence in the early 20th century among people from all over the world: